akostrik/stage_telegram_python/README.md

 ## The limits related to Vue
 Vue supports web browsers compatible with ECMAScript 5

-## future enhancements
-As technology and misinformation tactics evolve, so will this application.
-Future versions aim to:
-- integrate with other messaging platforms beyond Telegram
-- allow users to customize their propaganda detection parameters
-- provide real-time alerts to users about exceptional analysis results
-- detection of the first channel to spead information
-- comparison of the rusults with other projects

 ## Conceptual limits
 The learning and the choice of the characteristics are founded on a human subjective opinion, there's always a margin of error.